abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 The example configuration about tells to the ABP Framework to use the second connection string for the [Audit Logging module](Modules/Audit-Logging.md).

-However, this is just the beginning.
-You also need to create the second database, create audit log tables inside it and maintain the database tables using the code first approach.
-One of the main purposes of this document is to guide you on such database separation scenarios.
+**However, this is just the beginning**.
+You also need to create the second database, create audit log tables inside it and maintain the database tables using the code first migrations approach.
+One of the main purposes of this document is to guide you on such **database separation** scenarios.

 #### Module Tables

 Every module uses its own databases tables.
 For example, the [Identity Module](Modules/Identity.md) has some tables to manage the users and roles in the system.

-#### Table Prefixes
+##### Table Prefixes

 Since it is allowed to share a single database by all modules (it is the default configuration), a module typically uses a prefix to group its own tables.